 EFRAG's funding originates from both the public sector (the European Union) and the private sector (EFRAG's Member Organisations).
 Funding by the European Commission is granted through yearly grant agreements.
 Funding by the Member Organisations includes both contributions in cash (provided to EFRAG in accordance with EFRAG's bylaws) and in kind (membership of various groups – EFRAG Board, EFRAG TEG and their working groups and advisory panels – free of charge).

-EFFAS is represented in the EFRAG General Assembly by Jesus López Zaballos, EFFAS Chairman, in the EFRAG Board by Mr. Hans Buysse, EFFAS Board memberand in the EFRAG TEG by Mr. Serge Pattyn, EFRAG Vice-Chair and member of the EFFAS CFR.
+EFFAS is represented in the EFRAG General Assembly by Jesus López Zaballos, EFFAS Chairman, on the EFRAG Board by Mr. Hans Buysse, EFFAS Board member and in the EFRAG TEG by Mr. Serge Pattyn, EFRAG Vice-Chair and member of the EFFAS CFR.
 Jean-Philippe Desmartin, co-chair of the EFFAS Commission on ESG, serves on the EFRAG European Lab Project Task Force on Reporting of Non-Financial Risks and Opportunities.

 eXtensible Business Reporting Language (XBRL)

 XBRL is the open international standard for digital business reporting, managed by a global not for profit consortium, XBRL International.
 We are committed to improving reporting in the public interest.
 XBRL is used around the world, in more than 50 countries.
 Millions of XBRL documents are created every year, replacing older, paper-based reports with more useful, more effective and more accurate digital versions.

 Mr. Hans Buysse, EFFAS Board member, represents EFFAS in the XBRL International Board of Directors that serves as the primary Governing Body of the Corporation as a not-for-profit membership corporation under Delaware General Corporation Law.
 The Board of Directors is comprised of senior leaders and experts with broad international experience in financial, business and regulatory reporting, accounting and standard setting.
 The Board advises and assists in executing strategic opportunities, identifies critical regulatory and accounting convergence trends for which the XBRL standard could be used as a solution, and develops long-term growth and sustainability strategies for the XBRL consortium.